-Tomato rasam is a South Indian style tomato soup recipe, best for babies when they catch cold and cough.
-It makes easier digestion and ensure speedy recovery when they are sick.
-It’s not only soothe the stomach but also tastes super good.
+Tomato rasam is a South Indian style tomato soup recipe, best for babies when they catch a cold and cough.
+It makes easier digestion and ensures speedy recovery when they are sick.
+It does not only soothe the stomach but also tastes super good.
 This tomato rasam can be given to babies of age 8 months plus and toddlers.

-I make this tomato rasam to my baby as lunch weekly thrice and whenever she is bored of this moong dal khichadi and spinach rice.
-You can feed this tomato rasam as a soup at mid morning 11 am or mix this with a well mashed rice and feed as lunch.
-It’s purely your preference.
-Here is how to make the tomato rasam recipe for babies.
+I make this tomato rasam to my baby at lunch weekly thrice and whenever she is bored of this moong dal khichadi and spinach rice.
+You can feed this tomato rasam as a soup at mid-morning 11 am or mix this with well-mashed rice and feed as lunch.
+It's purely your preference.
+Here is how to make the tomato rasam recipe for babies and kids.

 - Ripe tomatoes - 2

 - Garlic - 2 small cloves

 - Salt - as required

 - Mint/ coriander leaves - few optional for garnishing

 - Sterilize the bowls and spoons used for feeding your baby in a vessel with hot water for five minutes and keep it immersed in the same vessel until use.

 - Wash the tomatoes well in running water.
 Boil the tomatoes in a saucepan for 5 minutes with water till it immersed level.
 Switch off the flame and let it cool down.
 Once it's cooled down, peel the skin off from the tomatoes and set aside.